 The City of Brevard purchases 4 parcels of land totaling 395.64 acres on the headwaters of both Brushy Creek and Bracken’s Creek, which form part of the headwaters of the French Broad River Basin.
 This property was the first public water supply source for the City of Brevard, used until the city began to withdraw from Cathey’s Creek in 1979.

-According to an appraisal and timber examination, the city considers either developing or selling the property.
+According to an appraisal and timber examination, the City considers developing or selling the property.

-Brevard City Council determines the property should be preserved from development while providing public access for low impact recreational activities.
+Brevard City Council determines the property should be preserved while providing public access for low impact recreational activities.

 The North Carolina Clean Water Management Trust Fund awards the City of Brevard a $1.04 million grant to fund the establishment of a permanent conservation easement on the Bracken Mountain Property.